 In March 2010, the Company entered into an acquisition agreement to acquire a 100% interest in the Carbonatite Syndicate Rare Earth Claim Group.
 The Company obtained a \$5,000 reclamation bond in relation to the drilling permits for the Rare Earth property.
-All the mining claims have expired.
-See Notes 9 and 10.
+All the mining claims have expired and the capitalized costs were written off in prior years.
+See Notes 10 and 11.

-9. DRILLING AND RECLAMATION DEPOSITS
+10. DRILLING AND RECLAMATION DEPOSITS